JasonPaulino/my-first-repo/README.md

-# My name is Jason Paulino and as of creating this, I am 20 years old.
+My name is Jason Paulino and as of creating this, I am 20 years old.
+Aside from programming, I enjoy the outdoors, gaming and crypto currency.
 I am looking forward to neing the best software engineer that I can be through the Marcy Lab experience.